Skip to main content

 Which is how, when the news came that the 2020 Tokyo Olympics had been delayed due to COVID-19, Martin was able to flip the situation on its head by viewing it as an opportunity to re-evaluate his thought process and use the extra time to get even better at his sport.

-Discover more about Martin’s incredible journey plus tips from him on determination and chasing your dreams, on Tictrac.
-Not on Tictrac?
+Discover more about Martin’s incredible journey plus tips from him on determination and chasing your dreams, on Dialogue.
+Not on Dialogue?
 Find out how our Health and Wellness Software, can help your employees or customers become happier and healthier.